Josh Smith Player Props: Rangers vs. Astros

-On Sunday, Josh Smith (.259 batting average in his past 10 games, with a double, two walks and two RBI) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Shawn Dubin.
-First pitch is at 2:35 PM ET.
+On Monday, Josh Smith (.240 on-base percentage in past 10 games, 112 points below season-long percentage) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 2:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-1) against the Astros.

 Josh Smith Game Info & Props vs. the Astros